Bearwood, West Midlands: Governance

 Bearwood is in Abbey ward for elections to Sandwell borough council.

-Commerce and industry
+Economy

 Until the main era of house building in the 20th century, the main industry was agriculture.
 By 1903, Beakes Farm between Rawlings Road and Hadley Stadium was the last farm.
 Bearwood has had very little manufacturing industry, the most important being the William Mitchell Pens factory at the northern end of Bearwood Road.

 The main commercial activity is shops and other service sector businesses.